Authentication (Node.js Example)

 If you don’t have these installed on your system already, you may want to install a Node Version Manager such as nvm.

-Consumer API OpenID Connect Example
+Consumer API OpenID Connect example

 clone the repo